hbokh/awesome-saltstack/README.md

 - [Network-Automation with Salt, NAPALM and Kubernetes](http://blog.simonmetzger.de/2018/02/salt-napalm-k8s-network-automation/) - How to manage legacy devices that are not able to install software natively on themselves.
 - [Python development for infrastructure management using Salt](https://mirceaulinic.net/2017-12-19-salt-pure-python/) - The overlooked side of Salt and some best practices.
 - [Using Salt like Ansible](https://duncan.codes/2016/05/18/using-salt-like-ansible.html) - How to use Salt in a way similar to Ansible.
+- [Using Salt with reclass](http://www.yet.org/2016/10/reclass/) - Use class inheritance to define nodes roles and avoid duplication.

 ## Discussions